On Bidding with Securities: Risk Aversion and Positive Dependence: Positive Dependence

-Recall that Corollary \ref{corollary:rev-rank-sp-ex} ranks the revenue from four families of securities in the case of PD-MLR as: pure cash bid $\leq$ debt $\leq$ equity $\leq$ call option.
-Numerical computation for Example \ref{eg:ex-fosd} with investment $I = 0.2$ results in the following values for the seller's expected revenue: from cash bids $= 0.3062$; from call option $= 0.3078$; from equity $= 0.3099$; and from debt $= 0.3123$.\footnote{Each of these values is obtained through a straightforward numerical integration of the expected revenue $\E{\phi(X_1, s(Z_{1},Z_{1};{\phi}))\left\vert Y_{1}>Z_{1}\right.}$ for each family $\phi$ of securities.
-We turn to computation because of the complexity of formally calculating this value for each of the four families of securities under consideration.} Thus, the ranking in Example \ref{eg:ex-fosd} for $I = 0.2$ is: pure cash bid $<$ call option $<$ equity $<$ debt.
-Notice that (i) the cash bid is last in each ranking, and (ii) compared to Corollary \ref{corollary:rev-rank-sp-ex}, the relative pairwise ranking of debt, equity, and call option are reversed in this example.
-We show below in Corollary \ref{corollary:rev-rank-sp-refinement-ex} that point (i) holds generally in the case of PD-FOSD, i.e., call option, equity and debt all produce a greater expected revenue for the seller than cash bids in this case.
-The inferiority of cash bids relative to these other securities thus generalizes from PD-MLR to PD-FOSD.
-Because the distributions that satisfy PD-MLR form a subset of those that satisfy PD-FOSD, the two rankings above show that any ranking of any pair of the three families of securities of debt, equity and call options is possible within the family of distributions that satisfy PD-FOSD.
-A general comparison of these three families of securities thus requires restricting the dependence of signals and values beyond PD-FOSD.
+Recall that Corollary \ref{corollary:rev-rank-sp-ex} ranks the revenue from four families of securities in the case of MLR as: cash $\leq$ debt $\leq$ equity $\leq$ call option.
+Numerical computation for Example \ref{eg:ex-fosd} with investment $I = 0.2$ results in the following values for the seller's expected revenue: from cash bids $= 0.3062$; from call option $= 0.3078$; from equity $= 0.3099$; and from debt $= 0.3123$.
+Thus, the ranking in Example \ref{eg:ex-fosd} for $I = 0.2$ is: cash $<$ call option $<$ equity $<$ debt.
+Notice that (i) cash is last in each ranking, and (ii) compared to Corollary \ref{corollary:rev-rank-sp-ex}, the relative pairwise ranking of debt, equity, and call option are reversed in this example.
+We show below in Corollary \ref{corollary:rev-rank-sp-refinement-ex} that point (i) holds generally in the case of FOSD, i.e., call option, equity and debt all produce a greater expected revenue for the seller than cash bids in this case.
+The inferiority of cash bids relative to these other securities thus generalizes from MLR to FOSD.
+Because the distributions that satisfy MLR form a proper subset of those that satisfy FOSD, the two rankings above show that any ranking of any pair of the three families of securities of debt, equity and call options is possible within the family of distributions that satisfy FOSD.
+So arriving at a definite ordering among these three families requires restricting the dependence of signals and values beyond FOSD.

-The next proposition gives a revenue ranking of families of securities that holds under PD-FOSD with risk averse buyers.
+The next proposition gives a revenue ranking of families of securities that holds under FOSD with risk averse buyers.
 This is achieved by strengthening the steepness condition.